transdigiware/blockchain/howto/ibp-console-govern-components.md

 The method you will use to increase storage will depend on the storage class you chose for your cluster.
 Refer to the documentation of your cloud provider to learn about this.
 In {{site.data.keyword.cloud_notm}}, this topic is called [storage options](/docs/containers?topic=containers-kube_concepts#kube_concepts){: external}.
 Note that in {{site.data.keyword.cloud_notm}}, if you are about to exhaust the storage on your peer or ordering node, you must deploy a new peer or ordering node with a larger file system and let it sync via your other components on the same channels.

-In {{site.data.keyword.cloud_notm}}, CPU and memory can be increased using the console (if you have resources available in your {{site.data.keyword.cloud_notm}} Kubernetes Service cluster).
+In {{site.data.keyword.cloud_notm}}, CPU and memory can be increased using the console if you have resources available in your {{site.data.keyword.cloud_notm}} Kubernetes Service cluster.
 However, storage must be increased using the {{site.data.keyword.cloud_notm}} CLI.
 For a tutorial on how to do this, see [Changing the size and IOPS of your existing storage device](/docs/containers?topic=containers-file_storage#file_change_storage_configuration){: external}.
-If you are using a cloud provider other than {{site.data.keyword.cloud_notm}}, refer to the documentation of that provider for the process on increasing CPU, memory, and storage.

 ### Monitoring file storage
 {: #ibp-console-govern-components-monitor-storage}

 To view your consumption of file storage, navigate to your {{site.data.keyword.cloud_notm}} Kubernetes Service cluster.
 Click on the menu button in the upper left hand corner.
 Then click on **Classic infrastructure**, **Storage**, and then **File Storage**.
 This will display the capacity and usage for each persistent volume claim (PVC).
-This usage can be mapped by your {{site.data.keyword.blockchainfull_notm}} Platform nodes by clicking on the cell in the **Notes** column.
+This usage can be mapped to your {{site.data.keyword.blockchainfull_notm}} Platform nodes by clicking on the cell in the **Notes** column.

 You will see something that looks like this: